Saindra/Starbucks-Capstone-Challenge/README.md

 3. transcript.json

 ## Results<a name="results"></a>
-The main observations of the code are published here https://medium.com/@saindra.eagle123/starbucks-capstone-challenge-6b950d293752.
+The main observations of the code are published here.